Complete Timeline: When You'll See Collagen Results

 How Long Does It Take for Collagen Supplements to Work?

-How long it takes for collagen supplements to work can vary depending on several factors.
-It really depends on what you’re using it for, and what results you’re hoping to get out of using it.
+While many report results within 4-12 weeks of consistent use, how long it takes for collagen supplements to work can vary depending on several factors.
+It really depends on what you’re using it for and what results you’re hoping to get out of using it.

 Some factors to keep in mind include: